LaurentLabine/fcc-frontend-drum-machine/README.md

-# freeCodeCamp Front End Development Libraries Projects - Build a Drum Machine
+# freeCodeCamp Front End Development Libraries Projects - Project 3 - Build a Drum Machine

+See the result here: https://laurentlabine.github.io/fcc-drum-machine/

 I built this project as part of freeCodeCamp's curriculum to learn and practice Responsive Web Design.

-It is accessible here: https://laurentlabine.github.io/fcc-drum-machine/

-## Technologies used?
+## Technologies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)